renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 ### Logging requests and responses during development

-AI Gateway workflow includes additional pre- and post-processing steps.
-If you want to log data between different steps for development purposes, please update the `.env` file by setting the following variables:
+AI Gateway workflow includes additional pre and post-processing steps.
+By default, the log level is `INFO` and application writes log to `stdout`.
+If you want to log data between different steps for development purposes and to a file, please update the `.env` file by setting the following variables:

 ```shell
 AIGW_LOGGING__LEVEL=debug